 To eliminate confusion, you should reference the United States Department of Labor (DOL) website.
 Even more often, check your state DOL website for updates; some states are subject to change their payroll laws more than others.

 Once you understand the requirements of the restaurant payroll, you may still want to utilize payroll software to help improve your tip reporting process.
 If payroll software doesn’t provide enough support, consider professional employer organizations (PEOs) like Justworks that will stay abreast of applicable federal and state laws, so you don’t have to.

 Who Needs to Learn Restaurant Payroll

-Learning the rules and regulations surrounding restaurant payroll is important for:
+Learning the rules and regulations surrounding industry-specific payroll for restaurants is important for:

 - Restaurant owners

 When it comes to restaurant payroll, it’s important that all restaurant staff are aware of the payroll laws governing the industry.
 Employers and their human resource (HR) team should be more knowledgeable so that they can educate employees on their rights and responsibilities.
 Having a more knowledgeable workforce means your business will be prepared in the event of an IRS audit.

 Since federal and state laws generally have different minimum wage rates for restaurant employees, they’re a good starting point for determining how you will structure payroll for your restaurant.
 Restaurant profit margins can be low, so estimating your payroll expenses beforehand is essential.